Setting Goals for… Your Brand!

 How to Measure Your Brand’s Effectiveness

-I’ll be really, really honest.
-I struggled with this for the better part of a year before I figured this out.
+We’ll be really, really honest.
+We struggled with this too.
 A logo isn’t really supposed to DO anything, right?
-I just design it, it’s beautiful, everyone loves you, and you get bajillions of clients.
+We just design it, it’s beautiful, everyone loves you, and you get bajillions of clients.
 Done.

 So let’s take a step back.
 Why do we want a brand in the first place?
-I know, I know, I just said “if you want to evoke a response from your target audience” but let’s break that into more manageable chunks.
+We know, we know, we just said “if you want to evoke a response from your target audience” but let’s break that into more manageable chunks.

 A brand should: